GeneticSensing/aptamer-scans/swv_scripts/README.md

 ## Additional Prerequisites
 1. Teensy must be connected to the RPi.
 2. The `swv_scripts/teensy/swv_mux/swv_mux.ino` must be compiled and loaded onto the Teensy as a `HEX` file.
 This can be done using the Arduino IDE or CLI.
+3. Install `sudo apt install python3-libgpiod`
-3. The RPi **must** but used.
+4. The RPi **must** but used.
 The `RPi.GPIO` library enables communication between RPi and Teensy GPIO pins.